rtiangha/bravely-offline-citra/README.md

 * **Issue:**:  Game control buttons (ex. keyboard, gamepad, etc.) no longer work.

     * Navigate to `Emulation -> Configure -> Controls` and remap your buttons, even if they look correct at first glance.
-Button presses need to be registered again in order for things to work.
+Button presses need to be registered again in order for things to work properly.